sanchee15/ansible-role-mongodb-cluster/README.md

-# enrise.mongodb
+# sancheeta.mongodb-cluster

-This is an Ansible task for installing and configuring MongoDB, as well as creating users and databases.
+This is an Ansible task for installing and configuring MongoDB clusters.

 ## Requirements